 Where do I park for Drop-off & Check-In?

-IMPORTANT PARKING NOTE: You will not be permitted to leave your car on the oval in front of the east entrance to the Davis Center.
-This area must be kept clear to allow space for the buses transporting TREK students to line up in front of the building.
+You will not be permitted to leave your car on the oval in front of the east entrance to the Davis Center OR in the Jeffords Parking Lot during move-in or check-in.

 What happens if I arrive late?

-After Group Departure: If a student arrives after the group has departed, it will only be possible for them to still participate in TREK if locating the group is possible, the timeline for connecting with the group will not negatively impact the experience and/or designated travel timetable, significant inconvenience or endangerment to TREK Interns, staff or other students is not a concern.
+After Group Departure: If a student arrives after the group has departed, it will only be possible for them to still participate in TREK if the timeline for connecting with the group will not negatively impact the experience and/or designated travel timetable, or cause significant inconvenience or endangerment to TREK Interns, staff or other students.

 Can I arrive early and stay on campus the night before check-in?

 Unfortunately, we are not able to accommodate students who need to come early for TREK.
 While we appreciate the travel efforts you and your family are making to come to Vermont early, under no circumstances are students participating in TREK able to access their rooms before the day TREK begins.
 There are many hotels in the area offering affordable accommodation.
 See the list of hotels on the visiting UVM website.
 If you are making accommodations to stay at an area hotel by yourself, we encourage you to check with your booking hotel to ensure their policy allows them to check in without an adult over the age of 21 present.